1337w0rm/YeetMeet/README.md

 YEET MEET is a telegram bot which can be deployed to a server, heroku or on your local machine.
 It can attend your Google Meet and Zoom classes for you.

+Note: You'll need to have signed up on Zoom with your google account.

 ## Bot Commands

     /meet - Command to join Google Meet classes or metting